Lesson 6 of 7 - learn to parent (nurture) effectively

 Is clearly not codependent on an adult child or grandchild

-Consistently treats each grown child as a respectable adult
+Consistently treats each grown child as a respected independent adult

-Is open to studying and discussing Lesson 7 if you're a stepfamily
+Is motivated to study and discuss Lesson 7 if you're a stepfamily

-Bottom line: rank the overall impact of your grandparents on your family system:
+Bottom line: rank the overall impact of your living and dead grandparents on your family system's functioning:

 _ they're a great help in our parenting efforts